NAD+ At Home5 reviews

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Half pleased, mostly wary
+Your reviews contribute to a more transparent market and improve the reliability of companies.Quick lift, some reservations

 one, they were consistent in their stance; and two, I had done what I needed to do.
 I had asked.
 I had followed up.
 I had given them the chance.
 That clarity was oddly satisfying.
 It wasn’t the warm, trusting satisfaction you get when everything checks out.
 It was more the kind you get when you finish shopping around and can make a confident call — in my case, not to buy again without a proper, lab-issued COA.
 There are positives.
 Communication stayed civil.
 Packaging and delivery were fine when I ordered previously (timely, intact).
 But the document they provided doesn’t meet the sort of COA I’d expect for an injectable.
 In-house language, qualitative descriptors, no traceable lab accreditation — all gaps that matter.
 It’s not that they were hostile; they weren’t.
 They were evasive in a quiet way, and that’s worse sometimes.
 So, my takeaway is practical.
 If you’re considering injectables, ask for a full lab report — lab name, methods like HPLC or endotoxin testing, numeric results, batch linkage and a verifiable signature.
 If they can’t or won’t provide that, don’t assume it’s industry norm; assume it’s insufficient.
 Small note: I wouldn’t rule them out forever.
 But for now, and given the price, I’m not comfortable repurchasing without better transparency.
 At least I’m at peace with that decision.
 No drama, just cautious and a bit disappointed.